tc39/proposal-smart-pipelines/readme.md

-When coupled with Additional Feature NP, the prefix pipe operator `|>` of [Additional Feature PP][], would be equivalent to a pipeline whose head is simply the argument list of all the topic references that its body uses.
+When coupled with Additional Feature NP, the prefix pipe operator `|>` of [Additional Feature PP][], would be equivalent to a pipeline whose head is simply the argument list of all the topic references that its first step uses.
 The code statements in each of the table rows below are mutually equivalent.

 <tr>
 <td>